zbakin/Robot_Arm_Signal_Rectifier/README.md

 # Signal rectifier

-## The Gaussian with Jumps test
+## The Gaussian with Jumps

 ### The idea behind the problem
-The following problem is quite close to some of the work Shadow Robot Company did at some points.
 You can imagine the noisy data being the data acquired from a motion capture system and the jump a pause between two actions in this recording.
 The idea is to replay that recorded data on a robot (hence the filtering for smooth movements), while avoiding jumping between the 2 different part of the action.

 ### The problem
 Some data is provided in the `data` folder (which has been generated using the `utils/generator.py` if you're interested).
 Each line of the file contains x and y, the y data is noisy.
 3 main features of signal_rectifier.py: